poshtkohi/computational-neuroscience/README.md

 Microglial-directed motility involves a complex family of intracellular signalling pathways that are mainly controlled by P2Y-mediated cytosolic calcium (Ca<sup>2+</sup>) signalling and activation of PI3K/Akt pathway.
 Another objective of this research is to develop mathematical models for these two complex intracellular events and investigate the interconnecting role of PI3K pathway to Ca<sup>2+</sup>.
 This part of the project is in progress and the source codes will be added in the near future.

 **Licence:** Note that the code can be changed and reused as long as you keep the copyright inside and at the beginning of source files in the source directory unchanged.
-If this research is used in a research that ends up with a publication, it should be cited as the reference given in each corresponding directory.
+If this project is used in a research that ends up with a publication, it should be cited as the reference given under every corresponding directory.